 - 75 grams black or green olives, pitted and chopped

 - 350 - 400 grams spaghetti alla chitarra

-- Rinse capers under the faucet.
-Soak for a few minutes in water.
-Drain.
-Crush lightly with the back of a fork.
+- Rinse the capers under the faucet then soak them for a few minutes in the water.
+Drain then crush them lightly with the back of a fork.
 Set aside.

-- Meantime, saute' garlic in a saucepan with extra virgin olive oil.
+- Meantime, sautè the garlic in a saucepan with extra virgin olive oil.
 When golden, discard the garlic then add the anchovies.

 - If the sauce dries out, ladle some hot water from the pot you are boiling for the pasta.

 - Season with pepper.
 Add salt if still needed.
 If the sauce cooks ahead of the pasta, turn off the fire and cover to keep it warm.

 - When the water for the pasta boils, add some salt then add the pasta and cook following the number of minutes indicated in the package.
 Drain.
 Save a little bit of the water in case the pasta is too dry.